Strava Report: Our Running & Cycling Habits in 2018

 This also goes for our mate, good ol’ beer.
 Beer had the greatest total association to exercise with over 650,000 mentions – far exceeding the rest.

-How do these numbers compare to you guys?
+How do these numbers compare to your own Strava data?

 Let me know in the comments below!